18-The Picture of a Predator

 To learn more about low-end competitors and the way they operate in an industry, go to StrategyStreet.com and review Step 15 of the Basic Strategy Guide and the page Diagnose/Products and Services/Innovation for Customer Cost Reduction/Value Proposition.

 The industry has not yet had to deal with Heico.
-It has continued with its Predator approach to the market.
+The company has continued with its Predator approach to the market.
 It proclaims its savings for its customers due to its aggressive pricing, providing quality products at cost-saving prices.
 Since the date of this blog, Heico’s gross, operating and net margins remain both high and growing through 2021.
 Its revenues have multiplied by five times since 2008, with ROEs ranging from 10 to 17%.
 Despite this record of successful and profitable growth, the company’s share remains small, so the industry leaders have been able to ignore its aggressive prices.

 For a lengthy discussion of the four types of low-end competitors and how to deal with them, go HERE.